Blog article

 - Elder Fraud Hotline: If you or a victim is over age 60, call the National Elder Fraud Hotline at 833-372-8311 for case assistance.

-After you lose money, you may be targeted by "Recovery Agents" who claim they can hack the blockchain to get your money back for a fee.
+After you lose money to cryptocurrency scams, you may be targeted by "Recovery Agents" who claim they can hack the blockchain to get your money back for a fee.
 These are also scammers.
-Crypto transactions are generally irreversible.
-No one can simply "refund" a blockchain transaction.
+Crypto scam recovery through legitimate channels means working with law enforcement (FBI, FTC) and your bank, not paying a stranger who promises to reverse blockchain transactions.
+No one can simply "refund" a crypto transaction.

 Conclusion